 In Cairo, you will pretty much constantly chatted up.
 Although the Cairenes are friendly and love to share their culture, they also want something from you.
 Remember, nothing is free.
 They expect you to negotiate for most things they want to sell you.
 If you have the right mindset, the game can be fun.
 But be sure to make it abundantly clear before you take anything. including a ride, and what you are willing to pay for it.

 If you are uncomfortable with bartering, visit only stores with a fixed price.
 In the Khan el-Khalili bazaar, the fixed-price stores are hidden upstairs, but they are there.
 Having a guide with us the whole time let us know beforehand how much each ride was, making my trip much more comfortable.

 My whole family truly loved our trip to Cairo.
-We loved the food, history, adventure, and culture and it was an excellent introduction to the Middle East.
+We loved the food, history, adventure, and culture; it was an excellent introduction to the Middle East.